Lakshmij20/best-place-to-live/README.md

-# 🏡 Best Place to Live Dashboard
+# 🏡 Best State to Live in the US Dashboard

 This project presents an interactive dashboard built in **Microsoft Excel** (with Macros and VBA) that helps users compare U.S. states based on a range of **socio-economic and quality-of-life factors**.